Muhammad bin Tughluq (1971 film): Plot

 Gandhimathi slowly learns all the trickery of politics and gets indulged in bribery.
 She rises to a pompous lifestyle from her previous poverty-ridden one, and starts taking good care of a few children in her care.
 On his deathbed, Thanikachalam hands Gandhimathi a letter and asks her to deliver it to Tughluq or Battuta on 31 December 1971, adding that no one else must read this letter; she agrees.

 Unknown to anyone, "Tughluq" and "Battuta" are actually Thanikachalam's disciples Mahadevan and Raghavan who indulged in this charade to reform the country.
 They took an oath that they would publicly surrender for their charade on 31 December, hid in the coffin in Daulatabad, and began their charade soon after Rangachari unearthed them.
 They believed that after this incident, people would contemplate on this matter and cause a revolution that would change the state of affairs to come.
 However, Mahadevan suggests that they maintain the status quo and live prosperously.
 Corrupted through his exposure to politics, he refuses to accept that he is Mahadevan and still calls himself Tughluq.
 Raghavan, however, is now stubborn on revealing their true colours.

 Raghavan approaches Gandhimathi to get Thanikachalam's letter, which is a written confession of the details of the trio's plan signed by Mahadevan himself and posted to Thanikachalam.
 It is the only proof of Tughluq's true identity.
-Gandhimathi, now equally corrupt herself and for the sake of the children she takes care of, refuses to hand over the letter because she would get into trouble for supporting Mahadevan and Raghavan, and destroys it.
+Gandhimathi, now equally corrupt herself and for the sake of the children she takes care of, refuses to hand over the letter because she would get into trouble for supporting Mahadevan and Raghavan, and burns it.
 Raghavan attempts to explain everything to the cabinet ministers and later to the masses; however, "Tughluq" lies that "Battuta" has gone insane and asks everyone not to believe him.
-He further tricks the masses, through his words, into killing Raghavan, preserving their secret.
+He further tricks the masses, through his words, into killing Raghavan, with whom dies their secret.